 While on the lake, I noticed some floating bottles.
 At first, they irritated me as I mistook them for plastic waste.
 But our boatman-cum-fisherman explained that they are actually fishing nets.
 For generations, Tay fishermen have honed their fishing skills.
 Overfishing is prohibited and only sustainable techniques, such as gill netting are allowed.

 2. Nang River

 The main inflow of Ba Be Lake is the Nang River which originates from the eastern part of Bac Kan.
 It runs under Lung Nham mountain to Puong Cave, before reaching the confluence.
-From there, the river separates into two branches: one pours into Ba Be Lake, the other continues downstream to Dau Dang Waterfall.
+From there, the river separates into two branches: one pours into Ba Be Lake, and the other continues downstream to Dau Dang Waterfall.

 As our boat traveled upstream, I recalled the trip to Trang An.
-The scenery is somewhat similar, with forested limestone pinnacles flanking either side of the river.
+The scenery is somewhat similar, with forested limestone pinnacles flanking both sides of the river.
 The water also changed from an emerald color to a mud-green tone.
 The only difference is probably the strong current which forces the boatman to use the motor.
 After 20 minutes, Puong Cave appeared and I was literally in awe.

 3. Puong Cave

 Standing in front of Puong Cave, I felt as though I was facing a giant shark.
 Its jaw-like entrance is gigantic and packed with marked stalactites.
 The entrance opens up to a very large space that measures about 300 meters wide and 30 meters high.
 There are also countless stalagmites, crags, and crevasses, making the karst cave an ideal home for tens of thousands of bats.